kalid233/kalid233/README.md

 ## Full Stack Developer

-I am a Full Stack Developer with over [number of years] years of experience in developing and designing web and mobile applications.
+I am a Full Stack Developer with over [6] years of experience in developing and designing web and mobile applications.
 I have extensive experience in various front-end and back-end technologies, and I excel at delivering comprehensive and innovative technical solutions.
 I am detail-oriented and possess strong problem-solving skills, ensuring efficient software development.

 ---